1933 Wisconsin milk strike: October-to-November strike

 The third series of strikes ran from October 21 to November 18 and a larger portion of Wisconsin was affected by them.

 Creameries near Plymouth and Fond du Lac, Wisconsin were bombed around November 1, 1933.
-A cheese factory near Belgium, Ozaukee County, Wisconsin was dynamited and burned, the 4th of the week.
-Creameries in Krakow and Zachow, in Shawano County, Wisconsin, were bombed Friday, November 3, 1933.
+A cheese factory near Belgium, Ozaukee County, Wisconsin was dynamited and burned by the 4th of the week.
+Creameries in Krakow and Zachow, in Shawano County, Wisconsin, were bombed on Friday, November 3, 1933.
 In all, seven creameries were bombed and thousands of pounds of milk were dumped.

 On October 28, 1933, a 60-year-old farmer was killed at a picket line in the Town of Burke, Wisconsin after a single bullet was fired into the crowd by a passenger in a car stopped by the crowd.
 The farmer killed had not been part of the picket and was there delivering food to the strikers.
 The shooter had been angered over a headlight a striker had broken while the shooter's vehicle was running the picket line earlier in the night.
 The shooter was later sentenced to two to four years in prison after pleading guilty to manslaughter charges.